s7minhas/icc/replArchive/README.md

 #### Reproducing figures in the manuscript

 The `here` package is used to manage paths in this replication archive for R scripts.
 The .here file is stored in the top-most folder of the replication archive.
 Scripts are listed in order of the figures and tables in the manuscript.
-For python related scripts, the path will need to be set manually in one file: `compModelSim/abmRunning.py`.

-- **figure_1.R**: Creates the hypothetical network used to show scenarios of low and high network competition.
-No inputs necessary.
-Output is stored in `graphics/figure1.png`.
+- **descriptive/fig_1_iccMaps.R**: Creates visualization showcasing spatial distribution of ICC cases.
+Takes `data/mergedData_yrly_ongoing.rda` and `data/panel.rda` as inputs.
+Output is stored in `graphics/iccMaps.png`.
 - Figures 2 and 3 are constructed manually and are not based on any code.
 - Table 1 is constructed manually.
 The parameter listed in that table accord with the simulation parameters used in `compModelSim/abmRunning.py`.
 - **figure_4.R**: Summarizes the results of a regression analysis on the simulated data.
 The `figure_4.R` script just create a coefficient plot using two inputs: `results/abm_feCoefs.rda` and `results/abm_reCoefs.rda`.
 The output of this script is stored in `graphics/figure4.png`.
 Steps to reproduce these results from scratch involve running the computational model, processing the data, and conducting the regression analysis; each of the scripts necessary to perform these steps are in the `compModelSim` directory: